harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

 5. **Deploy NFT contract to Harmony Testnet**

-   In order to deploy the NFT smart contract to Harmony Testnet, you need to let Truffle know what is the right network configuration and which harmony wallet to use.
-All those could be done by configuring truffle in `truffle-config.js`.
+   In order to deploy the NFT smart contract to Harmony Testnet, you need to let Truffle which network configuration and which Harmony wallet to use.
+You can do this by configuring truffle in `truffle-config.js`.

    First, install `@truffle/hdwallet-provider` via npm first.